 Curiosity led me to explore the origins of these deep moral values and traditions within the Kosovar culture.

 Kosovars hold their social customs and conduct in high regard, to the extent that it sometimes it used to superse official laws.
-The Albanian Kosovar way of life was influenced, in part, by Kanuns, which are socio-political lifestyle codes, with the most influential one being the Kanun of Lekë Dukagjini from the 19th century.
+The Albanian Kosovar way of life was influenced, in part, by Kanuns, which are socio-political lifestyle codes, with the most influential one being the Kanun of Lekë Dukagjini, an old social code that was codified in the 19th century.

 This ancient legal code defined the Albanian character and has played a significant role in preventing the assimilation of Albanians throughout history, along with the secluded location of Northern Albanian societies.
 The traditions of the Kanun have been passed down orally, and although many aspects of Kanun, like blood feuds, have been watered down, the code still serves as a guideline for the society.